-Surface (R302.7) - The surface of the PAR must be firm, stable, and slip resistant.
 A standard test has not been defined to measure slip resistance or stability, so sound engineering judgement must be applied to ensure that users with mobility impairments can traverse the PAR.
-The preferred surface for pedestrian walkways and sidewalks is concrete with a transverse broom finish.
+The preferred surface for pedestrian walkways and sidewalks is concrete with a broom finish.
 Examples of noncompliant surfaces include cobblestones, split-faced stone, loose sand, dirt, gravel, and any other similar irregular surface.
-Grade breaks along the PAR and within curb ramps shall be flush.
+Grade breaks within curb ramps shall be flush, as shown in Figure 12-4.
+Grade breaks in curb ramps shall be perpendicular to the path of travel.
 The characteristics of the surface when wet should be taken into consideration when determining if a surface is firm, stable, and slip resistant.

 There exists an allowance for vertical surface discontinuities for occasional expansion joints and objects such as utility covers, vault frames, and gratings that cannot be located in another portion of the sidewalk or outside the PAR.
 Objects such as utility covers, vault frames, and gratings should not be located on curb ramp runs, blended transitions, turning spaces, or gutter areas within the PAR.
-This may not always be possible in alterations, but should be avoided when possible.
+This may not always be possible in alterations, but it should be avoided when possible.
 Vertical surface discontinuities between unit pavers should be minimized.

-Vertical surface discontinuities between unit pavers should be minimized.
-Vertical surface discontinuities between unit pavers should be minimized.
-Vertical surface discontinuity between 0.25 inch and 0.5 inch, the discontinuity shall be beveled at 2:1.
-The bevel shall be provided for the entire length of the discontinuity.
+Vertical surfaced discontinuities shall be a 0.5-inch maximum.
+When there is a surface discontinuity between 0.25 inch and 0.5 inch, the discontinuity shall be beveled at 2:1.
+The bevel shall be provided for the entire length of the discontinuity